 In our program sites we also standardized a fun, cost-effective, mass public event protocol that could attract hundreds of people in the course of a day to directly engage with our educators about menstrual health and hygiene.

-And we trialed and tested re-usable sanitary pad kits with rural adolescent girls, which proved to be a great success.
+Finally, we trialed and tested re-usable sanitary pad kits with rural adolescent girls, which proved to be a great success.

 During this time, we also realized teachers lacked the skills and confidence to teach about menstruation in the classroom, despite the topic being outlined in the national teaching syllabus.